pytroll/satpy/doc/source/pp.rst

 Once the data is loaded, one might need to re-project the data.
-The scene objects can be projected onto other areas if the pyresample_ software is installed, thanks to the :meth:`mpop.scene.SatelliteInstrumentScene.project` method.
+The scene objects can be projected onto other areas if the pyresample_ software is installed, thanks to the :meth:`satpy.scene.SatelliteInstrumentScene.project` method.
 As input, this method takes either a Definition object (see pyresample's documentation) or string identificator for the area.
 In the latter case, the referenced region has to be defined in the area file.
-The name and location of this file is defined in the `mpop.cfg` configuration file, itself located in the directory pointed by the `PPP_CONFIG_DIR` environment variable.
+The name and location of this file is defined in the `satpy.cfg` configuration file, itself located in the directory pointed by the `PPP_CONFIG_DIR` environment variable.

-For more information about the internals of the projection process, take a look at the :mod:`mpop.projector` module.
+For more information about the internals of the projection process, take a look at the :mod:`satpy.projector` module.

 .. _pyresample: http://googlecode.com/p/pyresample